adriannejnner/PhysiCell-GBM-OV/README.md

 # PhysiCell-GBM-OV
 This project is for the GBM-OV infiltration study.
-To run, add the code in the repository to the sample_projects folder in PhysiCell_1.6.0 and add the following code below to all make files, including "Makefile-default", "Makefile-backup" and "Makefile":
+To run, add the code in the repository to the sample_projects folder in PhysiCell_1.6.0 and add the following code below to all make files, including "PhysiCell/sample_projects/Makefile-default", "PhysiCell/Makefile-backup" and "PhysiCell/Makefile":

 Mitra-biotech-sim:
 	cp ./sample_projects/Mitra_biotech_sim/custom_modules/* ./custom_modules/